GoogleContainerTools/kpt-functions-catalog/functions/go/create-setters/README.md

   setter_name2: setter_value2
 ```

+### How comments are added
+1. Searches for the setter values to be parameterized in each of the resource fields
+2. Adds comments to the fields matching the setter values using setter names as parameters

+### Adds comment
+- Scalar value matching atleast one of the setter values.
+- Array values matching all of the values in a setter_value.
+- Any of the array value matching any of the setter_value.

+### Doesn't add comment
+- Resource field values with multiple lines.

+>?
 If this function adds setter comments to fields for which you didn't intend
 to parameterize, you can simply review and delete/modify those comments manually.

 <!--mdtogo-->